Approximative solution of the spin free Hamiltonian involving only scalar potential for the quark-antiquark system: Asymptotic Behavior of grand confluent hypergeometric function

-After we develop independent solutions for the polynomial, we can expand them as infinite series in simple ways.
-But even if this process is simple, it does not mean that polynomial series is just the special case of the infinite series.
-They are independent each other.
-When you try to find the solution of any differential equation, first of all, you must consider what physical circumstance and mathematical condition make solutions as polynomial series and or infinite series.
-As we know, there are two indicial roots which are $\lambda _1 = 0$ and $\lambda _2 = 1-\nu $.
+After we develop independent solutions for the polynomial, we can expand them as an infinite series in simple ways.
+More details about connections between a polynomial and an infinite series of the GCH equation are explained analytically.\cite{Chou2012i,Chou2012j} When we try to find the analytic solution of any differential equations, first we must consider what physical circumstance and mathematical condition make solutions as a polynomial or an infinite series.